I live in a nursing home in New Jersey. I left the facility to visit family approximately 18 days this year. Now...Read more

 In addition, a nursing home cannot discharge a resident without proper notice and planning.
 In general, the nursing home must provide written notice 30 days before discharge, though shorter notice is allowed in emergency situations.
 Even if a patient is sent to a hospital, the nursing home may still have to do proper discharge planning if it plans on not readmitting the resident.
 A discharge plan must ensure the resident has a safe place to go, preferably near family, and outline the care the resident will receive after discharge.

-If the nursing home refuses to readmit a patient or insists on discharging a resident, residents can appeal or file a complaint with the state.
+If the nursing home refuses to readmit a patient or insists on discharging a resident, residents can appeal or file a complaint with the state long-term care ombudsman.
 The resident should appeal as soon as possible after receiving a discharge notice or after being refused readmittance to the nursing home.
-Contact an attorney to find out how to file an appeal.
+You can also require the resident's doctor to sign off on the discharge.
+Contact your attorney to find out the best steps to take.

-For more on protecting the rights of nursing home residents, see 20 Common Nursing Home Problems--and How to Resolve Them by the National Senior Citizens Law Center.
+For more on protecting the rights of nursing home residents, see the guide 20 Common Nursing Home Problems--and How to Resolve Them by Justice in Aging.

-For more information on nursing homes, click here.
+For more information on nursing home rights, click here.